Office Hours Fall 2019: Wednesday, 1:30 - 2:50 PM, and by appointment

 Professor Huang has taught across multiple disciplines, including East Asian Studies, Comparative Literature, Gender & Sexuality Studies, Film & Media Studies, and Asian American Studies.
 Before joining the faculty at Princeton University, she was Visiting Assistant Professor of East Asian Studies at New York University.

-“Archaeologies of Post-Socialist Temporalities: Documentary Experiments and the Rhetoric of Ruin Gazing.” (forthcoming in Journal of Chinese Cinemas, January 2019).
+“Archaeologies of Post-Socialist Temporalities: Documentary Experiments and the Rhetoric of Ruin Gazing,” Journal of Chinese Cinemas 13, no. 1 (2019): 46-60.

-“The De-Spectacular and Taiwanese Neo-Noir—Rebels of the Neon God and the Crime Cinema of Triviality,” in East Asian Film Noir, eds.
+“The De-Spectacular and Taiwanese Neo-Noir – Rebels of the Neon God and the Crime Cinema of Triviality,” East Asian Film Noir: Transnational Encounters and Intercultural Dialogue, eds.
 Chi-Yun Shin and Mark Gallagher (London: I.B.
-Tauris, 2015)
+Tauris, 2015), 145-161.

 Review of Michel Hockx, Internet Literature in China (Columbia University Press, 2015).
 Reviewed in The Journal of Asian Studies 75.2 (2016): 502-504.